 Prepare for departure.
 Trip Ends.

-- Nutritious, high-calorie, vegetarian food.
+Nutritious, high-calorie, vegetarian food will be served.

-- Guide, cook and camp helpers.
+Cycling Guide, Cook and camp helpers.

 - All expenses of personal nature like drinks, tips, telephone calls, mineral water etc.